Deploy a NetScaler BLX appliance

 Note:

-• A NetScaler BLX appliance deployed on CentOS Linux version 8.0 host or Oracle Linux version 8.0 host might not start or function properly if the following condition is met:
+• A BLX appliance deployed on CentOS Linux version 8.0 host or Oracle Linux version 8.0 host might not start or function properly if the following condition is met:

 • SELinux policy is enabled on the Linux host.
-SELinux prevents the systemd process from running some NetScaler BLX system files.
+SELinux prevents the systemd process from running some BLX system files.

 Workaround: Disable SELinux on the Linux host.

-• A NetScaler BLX appliance supports a maximum of nine NIC ports (DPDK NIC ports, or non-DPDK NIC ports, or both).
+• A BLX appliance supports a maximum of nine NIC ports (DPDK NIC ports, or non-DPDK NIC ports, or both).

 blx-<release number>-<build-number>.tgz